Double Descent and Other Interpolation Phenomena in GANs: Abstract

 \section{Abstract}

 We study overparameterization in generative adversarial networks (GANs) that can interpolate the training data.
 We show that \textit{overparameterization can improve generalization performance and accelerate the training process}.
 We study the generalization error as a function of latent space dimension and identify two main behaviors, depending on the learning setting.
 First, we show that overparameterized generative models that learn distributions by minimizing a metric or $f$-divergence do not exhibit double descent in generalization errors; specifically, \textit{all} the interpolating solutions achieve the same generalization error.
-Second, we develop a new pseudo-supervised learning approach for GANs where the training utilizes pairs of fabricated (noise) inputs in conjunction with real output samples.
+Second, we develop a novel pseudo-supervised learning approach for GANs where the training utilizes pairs of fabricated (noise) inputs in conjunction with real output samples.
 Our pseudo-supervised setting exhibits double descent (and in some cases, triple descent) of generalization errors.
-We combine pseudo-supervision with overparameterization (i.e., overly large latent space dimension) to accelerate training while performing better, or close to, the generalization performance without pseudo-supervision.
-While our analysis focuses mostly on linear GANs, we also apply important insights for improving generalization of nonlinear, multilayer GANs.
+We combine pseudo-supervision with overparameterization (i.e., overly large latent space dimension) to accelerate training while matching or even surpassing generalization performance without pseudo-supervision.
+While our analysis focuses mostly on linear models, we also apply important insights for improving generalization of nonlinear, multilayer GANs.